galaxyproject/training-material/topics/phage-annotation-pipeline/tutorials/Apollo-record-to-Genbank/tutorial.md

 >    >
 >    > Basically, locus_tags should be assigned to all protein coding and non-coding genes such as structural RNAs.
 Locus_tag should appear on gene, mRNA, CDS, 5'UTR, 3'UTR, intron, exon, tRNA, rRNA, misc_RNA, etc within a genome project submission.
 Repeat_regions do not have locus_tag qualifiers.
 The same locus_tag should be used for all components of a single gene.
 >    >
 >    > For example, all of the exons, CDS, mRNA and gene features for a particular gene would have the same locus_tag.
 There should only be one locus_tag associated with one gene.
 For tRNA, the locus tag assigned usually follows the consecutive order from CDS, rather than assigning a specific prefix.
 There should be one gene and one product assigned to each tRNA under the same locus tags.
+See below for an example 5 column table.
 >    >

 > ### {% icon comment %} Note: